 TORONTO, Feb.
 23, 2012 /PRNewswire/ - TD Bank Group (TD) today announced that it has mailed its Notice of Annual Meeting of Common Shareholders and Management Proxy Circular to common shareholders of The Toronto-Dominion Bank.
 The document is also available online at www.td.com/investor/proxy.jsp.

-The circular also contains, among other items, detailed descriptions of TD's approach to executive compensation, including the 2012 compensation of Ed Clark, Group President and Chief Executive Officer, TD.
+The management proxy circular contains, in part, detailed descriptions of TD's approach to executive compensation, including the 2011 compensation of Ed Clark, Group President and Chief Executive Officer, TD.

 About TD Bank Group

 The Toronto-Dominion Bank and its subsidiaries are collectively known as TD Bank Group (TD).
 TD is the sixth largest bank in North America by branches and serves approximately 20.5 million customers in four key businesses operating in a number of locations in key financial centres around the globe: Canadian Personal and Commercial Banking, including TD Canada Trust and TD Auto Finance Canada; Wealth and Insurance, including TD Waterhouse, an investment in TD Ameritrade, and TD Insurance; U.S. Personal and Commercial Banking, including TD Bank, America's Most Convenient Bank, and TD Auto Finance U.S.; and Wholesale Banking, including TD Securities.
 TD also ranks among the world's leading online financial services firms, with more than 7.5 million online customers.
 TD had CDN$733 billion in assets on October 31, 2011.The Toronto-Dominion Bank trades under the symbol "TD" on the Toronto and New York Stock Exchanges.